ooni/spec/backends/bk-003-collector.md

 A client side implementation of the collector protocol MUST make sure that it is emitting timestamps using UTC rather than local time.

+A server implementation SHOULD publish metrics allowing OONI to gradually enforce more JSON schema correctness in the collector, both for the open-report request and for submitted data.
+A possible strategy to make this happen consists of parsing without rejecting, counting the number of failures, and then iterating until the number of failures starts converging to zero.
+At that point, it is possible to make the checks mandatory and reject invalid input.